 It’s better than buses.

-Believe me.
-You don’t want to wait for buses to come and pick you up just for a short ride.
-Buses are pretty rare and run mainly in the summer.
+Believe me, you don’t want to waste a single moment of your Iceland adventure waiting for buses to pick you up for a short ride.

 You can visit more places.

 You don’t have to spend money on hotels.

 You can split the cost.